Evelyn Irons: Personal life

-Joy McSweeney

 Joy McSweeney (1885–1988) was an English journalist.
 McSweeney married and divorced twice before meeting Irons at a party in July 1931.
 Irons left Vita Sackville-West to stay with McSweeney; According to Sue Fox, Irons' biographer, "It was love at first sight. [...]
 Right from the start, they were meant to be together.
 It was a relaxed, natural relationship."

 McSweeney and Irons bought Lodge Hill Cottage, a 16th-century Grade II listed cottage in Medmenham, Buckinghamshire.
 McSweeney found the cottage in 1935 and pushed Irons to first lease and then buy it.
 When McSweeney and Irons moved to Brewster, New York, in 1952, they rented the cottage to several tenants, including the American cookbook writer Sylvia Vaughn Thompson.

 McSweeney died in 1988, although one source reports 1978.

 Sackville-West's 1931 love poems are addressed to Irons, though the "more erotic ones" were never published.
 Irons and Sackville-West remained lifelong friends who "corresponded warmly".

 In 1935, Irons won the Royal Humane Society's Stanhope Gold Medal "for the bravest deed of 1935".
 She "rescued a woman from drowning under very courageous circumstances at Tresaith Beach, Cardiganshire."
-It was the first time the medal had been awarded to a woman.
+It was the first time the medal had been awarded to a woman since Grace Darling.
 She received the medal from the Prince George, Duke of York at his residence, 145 Piccadilly, in June 1936.

 Irons and McSweeney lived together until McSweeney's death in 1978.
 Irons died in Brewster, New York, on 3 April 2000, at the age of 99, two months short of her 100th birthday.